FuelLabs/sway-libs/libs/ownership/README.md

 ## Getting Started

-In order to use the `ownership` library it must be added to the Forc.toml file and then imported into your Sway project.
+In order to use the Ownership library it must be added to the Forc.toml file and then imported into your Sway project.
 To add Sway-libs as a dependency to the Forc.toml file in your project please see the [README.md](../../README.md).

 You may import the Ownership library's functionalities like so: